Tahsin716/SystemDesignInterview/Twitter/README.md

 6. What is the read-to-write ratio?
     - 100:1

-7. What is the average size of each text size?
+7. What is the average size of each tweet size?
     - 200 bytes

 8. How many Daily Active Users does the system have?